beotavalo/loan-elegibility-prediction/README.md

 **Traditional Loan Approval Process:**

 Currently, loan eligibility decisions are primarily made through human underwriters who assess various borrower data points like income, credit score, employment history, debt-to-income ratio, and collateral.
 This manual process can be time-consuming, prone to bias, and lack consistency, leading to potential delays and dissatisfied customers.
-Additionally, it can be challenging to accurately assess the creditworthiness of non-traditional borrowers who may lack extensive credit history.
+Additionally, it can be challenging to accurately assess the creditworthiness of non-traditional borrowers who may need a more extensive credit history.

 **Machine Learning Approach:**